Equitable Distribution of Property in Huntersville, Cornelius and Mooresville, NC

 Equitable Distribution is the term used for the process of dividing up your property, money and debts.
-In all divorce cases where you and your spouse own anything together and/or where you owe anyone or any entity money, then Equitable Distribution needs to be addressed.
+In all divorce cases in North Carolina including throughout the greater Charlotte area where you and your spouse own anything together and/or where you owe anyone or any entity money, then Equitable Distribution needs to be addressed.
 As we explain below, it doesn’t matter whether the asset or debt is in both names or yours alone, if it was acquired or incurred during the marriage it is presumed to be part of the marital estate and has to be dealt with.

 An Equitable Distribution case has 4 steps: